Papunya Tula

 Papunya Tula, registered as Papunya Tula Artists Pty Ltd, is an artist cooperative formed in 1972 in Papunya, Northern Territory, owned and operated by Aboriginal people from the Western Desert of Australia.
-The group is known for its innovative work with the Western Desert Art Movement, popularly referred to as "dot painting".
-Credited with bringing contemporary Aboriginal art to world attention, its artists inspired many other Australian Aboriginal artists and styles.
+The group is known for its innovative work with the Western Desert Art Movement, popularly referred to as dot painting.
+Credited with bringing contemporary Aboriginal art to world attention, its artists inspired many other Australian Aboriginal artists and their styles.

 The company operates today out of Alice Springs and its artists are drawn from a large area, extending into Western Australia, 700 km west of Alice Springs.

 Background

 In the late 1960s, the Australian Government moved several different groups living in the Western Desert region to Papunya, 240 km north-west of Alice Springs in the Northern Territory, to remove them from cattle lands and assimilate them into western culture.
-These displaced groups were primarily Pintupi, Luritja, Walpiri, Arrernte, and Anmatyerre peoples.
+These displaced groups were primarily Pintupi, Luritja, Walpiri, Arrernte, and Anmatyerre groups.

 In 1971, Geoffrey Bardon, the school teacher at the community, encouraged the children to paint a mural using the traditional style of body and sand ceremonial art.
 This painting style was used for spiritual purposes, and so had strict protocols for its use.
 Many symbols depicted personal totems and Dreamings, and others more general Dreamtime creation stories.
 When some of the elder men saw what the children were doing, they felt the subject matter was more suited to adults.
 They began creating a mural depicting the Honey Ant Dreaming.
 Traditionally, Papunya is the epicentre of the Honey Ant Dreaming, where songlines converge.
 The European-Australian administrators of Papunya later painted over the murals, which the curator Judith Ryan called "an act of cultural vandalism", noting that "[t]he school was de-Aboriginalized and the art no longer allowed to stand tall and defiant as the symbol of a resilient and indomitable people".
 While visible, the mural proved highly influential, leading other men to create smaller paintings of their Jukurrpa (Ancestral stories), on any available surface, including bits of old masonite, car bonnets, tin cans, and matchboxes.
 This explosion of artistic activity is generally regarded as the origin of contemporary Indigenous Australian art.

 The collective, originally entirely Aboriginal Australian men, formed in 1972.
 They derived the name tula from a small hill near Papunya, a Honey Ant Dreaming site.
 A few women, notably Pansy Napangardi, began to paint for the company in the late 1980s.
 It was not until 1994 that women generally began to participate.